Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 Savannah Haunted Ghost Tour

-One of the absolute best things to do in Savannah, GA at night is to go on a ghost tour.
-The convertible hearse ghost tour is a top pick among travelers who want an entertaining introduction to the haunted city.
+One of the absolute best things to do in Savannah at night is to join a ghost tour.
+However, the Haunted Pub Crawl was more our style.

-However, the Haunted Pub Crawl was more our style for our Savannah, GA weekend trip.
 The two-hour tour visits three creepy and haunted bars, where you can sip your drink while hearing the spooky stories.
-Reserve your spot!

 DAY 2 of Your Savannah Weekend Itinerary